SalJect/upss/README.md

 ## Path Information

 - `/` - The main page
-- `/player/login/dashboard` - The dashboard for the login modals
+- `/player/login/dashboard` - Immediately redirect to the validate path
 - `/player/growid/login/validate` - The validation for the GrowID login

 ## Contact